perticascatalin/Research/README.md

 ### 11. Conclusions

 In the first part we looked at challenges posed to fairly complex neural networks by the failure to abstract the structure of the data from a relational point of view.
 We overcome this obstacle by re-abstracting the data and by creating a model designed to exploit the relational structure.
-This way we were able to scale from high accuracy for 10 elements to high accuracy for 20 elements.
+This way we were able to scale from high accuracy for 10 elements to high accuracy for 20 elements (**Sections 3-8**).

-Afterwards, we designed an adaptive model capable of learning these weights, which was able to scale its ability to learn how to sort a collection of objects up to 30 elements.

 Moreover, we presented an algorithm for sorting that is written in "neural networks" language, which a model with the capacity to represent it; could learn the weights to implement it.
-We compare the differences between a baseline knowledge-agnostic model, with a well-designed model and the pseudo-code (hard-coded) model - which was tried experimentally and scales well up to 500 elements.
+We compare the differences between a baseline knowledge-agnostic model, with a well-designed model and the pseudo-code (hard-coded) model - which was tried experimentally and scales well up to 500 elements (**Section 10**).

+Afterwards, we designed an adaptive model capable of learning these weights, which was able to scale its ability to learn how to sort a collection of objects up to 30 elements (**Section 9**).

 #### 11.1 Summary of Results